When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 - How many people did you serve?

-They’re also asking:
+They’re also wondering:

-- Who is this actually helping?
+- Who is this work actually helping?

 - Does this organization understand the community it serves?